piwheels/hostedpi/README.md

 # hostedpi

-Pythonic interface to the Mythic Beasts Hosted Pi API
+Python interface to the Mythic Beasts Hosted Pi API